Junikab/llm-job-finder/PLAN.md

 ## 0. Objectives (Next 2–3 weeks)
 - Stable, fast local dev loop with mocked analysis/scoring
 - Web UI can upload a CV, set location/days, and show ranked jobs
-- Use simple, non-AI starter keywords from the CV (or a small preset) and sort results with easy rules (title match, recent posts, near location, seniority fit, salary/remote).
+- Use simple, non-AI starter keywords from the CV (or a small preset) and pre-sort results with easy rules (title/skill keyword matches) before scoring.
 - Basic tests and logging; minimal production readiness checklist

 ## 1. Milestones & Acceptance Criteria